 Race, Ethnicity, and Culture in Health Action Committee

-The Race, Ethnicity, and Culture in Health (REACH) committee aims to reduce health disparities between different racial, ethnic and cultural groups through advocacy, education and service.
+The Race, Ethnicity, and Culture in Health (REACH) committee aims to reduce health disparities among racial, ethnic and cultural groups through advocacy, education, and service.
 Our goals include:

 - Promoting diversity of the physician workforce

-- Empowering future physicians to actively engage in the political and social movement towards health equity.
+- Empowering future physicians to actively engage in political and social movements toward health equity

 - Health Equity Week of Action (HEWA)

 Interested in learning more about and impacting the root and “upstream” causes of health disparities and inequities?
-HEWA sheds light on and provides ways for chapters to get involved in a national action week on issues important to addressing health inequities in our communities.
+HEWA provides ways for chapters and individuals to get involved in a national action week focused on addressing health inequities in our communities.